doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

 ##Dynamic compilation

 - **Roslyn compiler**: We use the Roslyn csharp compiler `csc.exe` by referencing the `Microsoft.Net.Compilers.netcore` package.
-Then, at runtime we copy it in an executable `csc.dll` and create automatically a `csc.runtimeconfig.json` runtime config file, as `dotnet core setup` do to generate its outputs.
+Then, at runtime we copy it in an executable `csc.dll` and automatically create a `csc.runtimeconfig.json` runtime config file, as `dotnet core setup` do to generate its outputs.
 Then, as `dotnet compile` do, we can execute `csc.dll`.

+- **Native pdb writers**: According to the debug type option, the compiler outputs a `portable` or a `full` `.pdb` debug infos file.
+For the `full` option it needs native pdb writers, so we reference the `Microsoft.DiaSymReader.Native` package.
+When publishing the native assets are outputed to the runtime directory, and during development we do it at runtime from the package storage.
+We also create a fake `csc.deps.json` file only to reference these windows native pdb writers, this to allow the compiler to find them.

 - **Compilation**: The implementation is mainly inspired of the `dotnet compile` source code which uses the [**project model API**](#project-model-api) to resolve compilation options, output paths, source files, and all [compilation assemblies](#library-assemblies) of the project dependencies.
 Then, options and references are stored in a `dotnet-compile-csc.rsp` response file which is passed as an argument to the `csc.dll` compiler.